npm/arborist/README.md

   //   object with any or all of the following fields:
   //   - all: boolean.  set to true to just update everything
   //   - names: names of packages update (like `npm update foo`)
+  // prune: boolean, default true.
+Prune extraneous nodes from the tree.
+  // preferDedupe: prefer to deduplicate packages if possible, rather than
+  //   choosing a newer version of a dependency.
+Defaults to false, ie,
+  //   always try to get the latest and greatest deps.
+  // legacyBundling: Nest every dep under the node requiring it, npm v2 style.
+  //   No unnecessary deduplication.
+Default false.

   // At the end of this process, arb.idealTree is set.
 })